Trancendos/pr-compliance-templates/README.md

 ## Support and Customization

-This repository serves as a starting point for enterprise PR compliance automation.
+This repository serves as a starting point for automated PR compliance.
 Each organization should:

 1. **Evaluate templates** against their specific coding standards
 2. **Add custom compliance items** relevant to their domain